kaneAmiller/automated-project-doc-generator/README.md

    ```

 2. **Install required packages**:
-   The project relies on the Asana Python client and `pytest` for testing:
+   The project relies on the Asana Python client, `pytest`, and `pdfkit` for testing and PDF conversion:
    ```bash
    pip install asana pytest pdfkit
    ```